rafalcode/imdetailer/README.md

 But on which detail should be

+# manual part: imclicker.py
+The manual part is about clicking on an image and having the click positions recorded.
+Thi sis done via python's cv2 module.
+You need to have this installed on in your virtualenv.
+It will output the clieck positions into a text file with same base name as the image but with the "conft" extension added.
+Note: x and y values are put on separate lines!
+So, for two points you have four lines!

 # EXIF Orientation
 Rather than a field, this seems to be an instruction, and operates on the natural orientation of the image.
 It may be imposed by the camera, depending on the type of camera.
 Especially OpenCV (cv2) imshow